 Instruction-based time series editing poses three key challenges.
 First, an editor should handle multiple conditions described in a single natural language instruction and fuse them with a time series exhibiting multi-resolution patterns—some conditions affect global patterns such as trends and seasonality, while others lead to localized changes such as abrupt mean shifts or abnormalities.
 Secondly, since conditions are expressed discretely in natural language \cite{studdert2005did}, fine-grained control over editing strength is especially necessary.
 For example, rather than editing a heart rate time series from ``normal'' to ``abnormal'', the user may progressively add abnormality at mild, moderate, and severe levels during editing.
 To allow such interpolated editing, the editor must encode the varying degrees to which an instruction can influence a time series.
 Lastly, the editor should leverage the richness of natural language and generalize to new expressions of known conditions or to unseen conditions, based on their semantic relationships to observed ones.

 To overcome these challenges, we introduce \textbf{InstructTime}, the first instruction-based time series editing method.
-InstructTime maps time series and text instructions into a shared shared unit-length hypersphere via contrastive learning \cite{radford2021learning}, and decodes linearly-interpolated embeddings of a time series and its target instruction into new time series that satisfy the instructed conditions to varying degrees.
+InstructTime maps time series and text instructions into a shared unit-length hypersphere via contrastive learning \cite{radford2021learning}, and decodes linearly-interpolated embeddings of a time series and its target instruction into new time series that satisfy the instructed conditions to varying degrees.
 We evaluate InstructTime on both synthetic and real-world datasets.
-Under instruction-based settings, our model effectively outperforms other methods, while enabling interpolated editing and generalizability to unseen instructions with few-shot tuning.
+Under instruction-based settings, our model achieves the state-of-the-art performance, while enabling interpolated editing and generalizability to unseen instructions with few-shot tuning.
 We also evaluate a categorical attribute version of InstructTime to fairly compare with recent non-instruction-based time series editors, and find that it achieves higher fidelity and comparable performance to state-of-the-art methods.

-In summary, our contributions are as follows: \begin{enumerate} \item We introduce instruction-based time series editing, a novel problem setting that lets users edit time series using natural language instructions. \item We propose InstructTime, the first instruction-based time series editor, which enables multi-resolution time series editing via multi-condition instructions, enabling high-fidelity editing with controllable strength. \item Our experiments show InstructTime successfully enables instruction-based editing, outperforms alternatives adapted to our setting, generalizes to unseen instructions. \end{enumerate}
+In summary, our contributions are as follows: \begin{enumerate} \item We introduce instruction-based time series editing, a novel problem setting that lets users edit time series using natural language instructions. \item We propose InstructTime, the first instruction-based time series editor, which enables multi-resolution time series editing via multi-condition instructions, enabling high-fidelity editing with controllable strength. \item Our experiments show InstructTime successfully enables instruction-based editing, achieves state-of-the-art performance, and generalizes to unseen instructions. \end{enumerate}